Peter Safar

-Peter Safar (12 April 1924 – 3 August 2003) was an Austrian anesthesiologist of Czech descent.
+Peter Safar (12 April 1924 – 3 August 2003) was an Austrian anesthesiologist of Czech Jewish descent.
 He is credited with pioneering cardiopulmonary resuscitation (CPR).

 Early life

 Safar was born in Vienna, Austria, in 1924 into a prominent Jewish medical family.
 His father, Karl Safar, was an ophthalmologist, and his mother, Vinca Safar-Landauer, was a pediatrician.
 Both were fired from their jobs under the Nuremberg Laws after the Anschluss, and Safar was not allowed to register for university.
 However, Safar ultimately escaped the Holocaust and graduated from the University of Vienna in 1948.
 He married Eva Kyzivat, of Czech descent, and moved from Vienna to Hartford, Connecticut, in 1949 for surgical training at Yale University.
 He completed training in anesthesiology at the University of Pennsylvania in 1952.

 Career

 In 1952 Safar worked in Lima, Peru, and founded the first academic anesthesiology department in the country.
 In 1954, he became chief of the department of anesthesiology at Baltimore City Hospital.